 Bio: I began playing trumpet at the age of 9, taught by my father who earned his doctorate in music from the University of Illinois.
 Later studied with Floyd Mead, Harry Wallerstein, Mike Metheny, and Jeff Stout.
 I am an SVSU and Berklee College of Music alumni and have been the director of music at Michigan Avenue Baptist Church in Saginaw for the last 8 years.
 Currently lead trumpet with the funk & soul group, “Soul Xpress” and have sang and played trumpet professionally around the world for the last 25 years.

 I enjoy playing in the orchestra pit for shows in the area and with the Bay City Players.
 I also am a veteran in the studio and have recorded with many different groups including the legendary Dick Wagner.

-Bio: I have over 50 years experience with the piano and organ and over 30 years experience with teaching piano to all ages.
-I have a Bachelors Degree and studied piano at Cornerstone University and also studied with Joanne Leach after college, who was president of the Temple Theater Organ Club.
-I began teaching piano at Herter Music Center in Saginaw in 1987 and have taught all ages.
+Bio: I have played the piano and organ for over 50 years and have several years of experience with the Yamaha Clavinovas.
+I have taught piano to students of all ages for over 30 years.
+I have a Bachelors Degree from Cornerstone University, where I also studied piano.
+I further continued my studies after college with Joanne Leach, who was the former president of the Temple Theater Organ Club.
+I began teaching piano at Herter Music Center in Saginaw in 1987 and transferred to Bay City in 2012.